TaylorResearchLab/CFDIKG/Tutorials/CFDE_Sept2022_Demonstration/README.md

  eqtl_pval.name AS pvalue LIMIT 100
 ```

-Question 3: Start with a compound in LINCs, find all human genes related to that compound and then all the tissues in GTEx with those genes TPM > a user-specified threshold.
+Question 3: Starting with a compound that affects gene expression from LINCs, find all affected genes in GTEx with those genes TPM > a user-specified threshold and return the tissues where those genes express.

 ```graphql
 //Returns a table containing compund generic name correlated with genes with higher than threshold expression level in different tissues